 - Hover your mouse pointer over the border of the created Text Box and press the Ctrl key on your keyboard.
 A plus sign will appear.

 - Now drag your mouse.
 You will see a new Text Box (object) is created, drop this newly created Text Box at your preferred place.

-So, we are done with the creating of a pie chart that shows dynamically the category wise sales.
+So, we are done with the creation of a pie chart that shows dynamically the category-wise sales.

 I just change the name of this Pivot Table to PT_CategorySales.

 - How to Make Inventory Aging Report in Excel (Step by Step Guidelines)

 - Generate PDF Reports from Excel Data (4 Easy Methods)

 - How to Prepare MIS Report in Excel (2 Suitable Examples)